-In many ways, smart objects have been employed for decades, such as electronic wristwatches, car alarms and coordinated traffic lights.
-What the IoT brings is a greater prevalence of smart objects and a higher connectivity between them.
-The installed base of active Internet of Things connected devices is forecast to reach 30.9 billion units by 2025.
-The global government Internet of Things endpoint electronics and communications market is forecast to generate about 15 billion U.S. dollars revenue in 2020.
-There are many verticals of adoption for the IoT, from wearable devices, to smart cars, smart homes, smart cities, and even industrial equipment.
+Truth be told, smart objects such as electronic wristwatches, car alarms, and coordinated traffic lights, have been in use for decades.
+IoT brings a greater prevalence of such smart objects with higher connectivity and the ability to collect data in real-time.
+The number of IoT devices worldwide is forecast to be close to 30 billion in 2030.
+There are many verticals of adoption for the IoT, from wearable devices to smart cars, smart homes, smart cities, and even industrial equipment.